 Students interested in studying off-campus must submit a completed application to the International Programs Office by the published deadlines.
-The selection process includes an interview with the program leader or with the campus representative for a GLCA-recognized program.
+The selection process includes an interview with the program leader or with the campus representative for an Earlham-approved program.
 A student and faculty committee makes the final selections.
-Participation in a significant pre-departure orientation, for which students earn 1 semester credit, is required for all Earlham programs.
+Participation in Cross-Cultural Explorations I, a pre-departure course for which students earn 1 semester credit, is required for all Earlham programs.

 The International Programs Office (IPO), located in the Landrum Bolling Center, is the central location to obtain the most current information about international and off-campus programs at Earlham.
 The staff in IPO is always willing to discuss program options with you.